-How to Visit the Lindt Chocolate Museum in Zürich, Switzerland and What You Can Expect
+Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 It’s pretty new; it actually opened in 2020 (yes, during the pandemic), and it has the world’s biggest chocolate fountain and other high-tech chocolate experiences.